 I said, “Raise my shielding to the highest level.
 Make my stall match all the empty ones so when he comes in, all he sees is the decoy stall as occupied.
 Is this clear?”

 As my stall went dark, I leaned forward, steadying my breath, watching the microrec feeds, waiting anxiously for what was coming.

 Riley spoke softly as not to scare me.
 “He is placing a projector on the entranceway—it’s a sign that says, ‘Closed for remodeling.’”

 He was prepping the area to limit potential witnesses and those he might have to kill.
 The man moved briskly into the hallway.

 Riley said, “No one is working with him.
 He’s alone.”

 This meant he was good at his job, and that didn’t bode well for my survival if I messed up in any way.
 My heart was pounding and my mouth was dry.

 What if he pulled out a grenade launcher and poked it in through the door and fired off a few rounds?
 I would be toast, that’s what.
 They wouldn’t be able to hide that as a simple mugging gone bad.
 I hoped that mattered.

-After saying a quick prayer, I said, “Send off an ILF to the police.”
+After saying a quick prayer, I said, “Send off an ILD to the police.”

 The man paused outside the bathroom door.
-A flick of his right wrist indicated that a sleeve delivered weapon was being produced.
-Something long and black in his hand hung down by his right leg.
+There was a flick of his right wrist and something long, thin, and black appeared in his right hand.
 It was not a grenade launcher.
-My nerves were rising as I waited trying not to breathe loudly.
-It was starting.
+My nerves were rising as I waited, trying not to breathe loudly.